Moonlight484/RepData_PeerAssement1/PA1_template.md

 ```
 ## Warning: package 'ggplot2' was built under R version 3.1.3
 ```
-Look at the first few items, note that they are NA
+Look at the first few items, note that the steps column has some NA

 ```r
 head(activity_data)